-OUR VISION To be a leading organization, at the national level in Canada, to which Veterans and their families will turn to be connected to the support that they need to overcome the challenges of living with Operational Stress Injuries (OSI).
-OUR MISSION To connect Veterans and their families affected by OSI with the necessary support services to help them recover from the effects of an OSI.
+OUR VISION and their families will turn to be connec To be a leading organization, at the national level in Canada, to which Veterans and their families will turn to be connected to the support that they need to overcome the challenges of living with Operational Stress Injuries (OSI).
+OUR MISSION support services to help them recover fi Legion OSI is a peer-support network t To connect Veterans and their families affected by OSI with the necessary support services to help them recover from the effects of an OSI.
 BSO Legion OSI is a peer-support network that will provide enhanced outreach and support for all Veterans as defined by the Legion.
-WHO WE ARE BSO Legion OSI is a peer-support network that will provide enhanced outreach and support for all Veterans as defined by the Legion.
+WHO WE ARE and support for all Veterans as defined Command and has a formal National and Members of the section must be member BSO Legion OSI is a peer-support network that will provide enhanced outreach and support for all Veterans as defined by the Legion.
 It is part of Dominion Command and has a formal National and Provincial footprint.
 Members of the section must be members of the Royal Canadian Legion in good standing, and through their membership at the local level are able to actively assist on OSI questions if needed.
-WHAT WE DO BSO Legion OSI accomplishes its mission in four ways: Coordinating and conducting outreach activities in the Veteran community Helping to identify and refer any Veteran or their family member who needs help with an OSI issue to the Legions Service Bureau for support Promoting mental health information and helping dispel the stigma of mental illness, and Supporting advocacy efforts and information sharing at the Branch, Provincial Command and National Levels.
-NATIONAL British Columbia/Yukon Terri Orser 25 FOOTPRINT Alberta/Northwest Territory Anthony Seward 20 AS OF JANUARY Saskatchewan Paul Valiquette 11 2021 Manitoba/North Western Ontario Trevor Jenvenne 12 Ontario Darren Reid 45 Quebec Michel Bonenfant 10 New Brunswick Duane Johnston 19 Nova Scotia/Nunavut George Dellavalle 13 Prince Edward Island Owen Parkhouse 10 Newfoundland and Labrador Jeff Hiscock 15 Dominion Command/At-Large n/a 14 OUR GOALS FOR 2017-2022 Lead the coordination of VAC Funded and MHCC delivered MHFA training to veterans.
+WHAT WE DO BSO Legion OSI accomplishes its missi Coordinating and conducting outread Helping to identify and refer any Veto needs help with an OSI issue to the L Promoting mental health information dispel the stigma of mental illness, ar Supporting advocacy efforts and information branch, Provincial Command and Na ch activities in the Veteran of eran or their family member egions Service Bureau for so and helping and rmation sharing at the r who NATIONAL British Columbia/Yukon Terri Orser 25 FOOTPRINT Alberta/Northwest Territory Anthony Seward 20 AS OF JANUARY Saskatchewan Paul Valiquette 11 2021 Manitoba/North Western Ontario Trevor Jenvenne 12 Ontario Darren Reid 45 Quebec Michel Bonenfant 10 New Brunswick Duane Johnston 19 Nova Scotia/Nunavut George Dellavalle 13 Prince Edward Island Owen Parkhouse 10 Newfoundland and Labrador Jeff Hiscock 15 Dominion Command/At-Large n/a 14 OUR GOALS FOR 2017-2022 Lead the coordination of VAC Funded and MHCC delivered MHFA training to veterans.
 Formalize partnerships with key external stakeholders including how membership can participate in outreach activities Implement and conduct Fundraising Strategy Advocate for veteran/veteran family mental health issues Operate with transparency to meet the expectations of our membership